cbkinase/Seddit/README.md

 ## Intro

-Seddit is a reddit clone, complete with subreddits, posts, comments, voting, and customizable user profiles. <a href="https://cameron-seddit.onrender.com/">Come check it out!</a>
+Seddit is a reddit clone, complete with subreddits, posts, comments, and voting. <a href="https://cameron-seddit.onrender.com/">Come check it out!</a>

 ## Technologies used